MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 create a front door for a highly available web application using the Azure portal.md

-## View Azure Front Door in action
+## Task 3: View Azure Front Door in action

 Once you create a Front Door, it takes a few minutes for the configuration to be deployed globally.
 Once complete, access the frontend host you created.